David M. Harper (architect)

 David Michael Harper is an American architect, business leader and sustainable energy advocate.
-He is the Chief Design Officer, Practice Leader and Director for SNC-Lavalin Atkins.
-Previously before assuming his current role he was the Global Higher Education Practice Leader and the managing director for HKS, Inc.
+He is currently the Principal Architect / Executive Vice President and Director of Higher Education for Stratus a multidisciplinary firm providing architecture, engineering, interior design and consulting.
+The Stratus firm has grown nationally to include a staff of over 600 and was formed from the acquisition of several prominent design firms including Zyscovich Architects which was headquartered in Miami.
+Harper was previously the Chief Design Officer, Practice Leader and Director for AtkinsRealis.
+Engineering News Record (ENR) ranked AtkinsRealis, formerly known as SNC-Lavalin Group, as the 19th largest Design and CM-PM firm in the world with 2022 Revenue of $1.5 Billion.
+Prior to his position with AtkinsRealis he was the Global Higher Education Practice Leader and the Managing Director for HKS, Inc.

 Harper is the recipient of over a dozen architectural design awards including the 2015 AIA COTE Award for his Domus Alba Residence.
 His work has been featured in a variety of media outlets for over 25 years including the 2016 publication in Ocean Drive Magazine and Miami Home and Design Magazine.
 His college and university work has consistently received design awards including the 2014 AIA Orlando Award of Honor for FIU Parkview Housing.

 In February 2015, Harper presented "Walking-the-Talk", initiative beginning with a lecture at the 2015 Miami Green Exposition and conference, linking architects and the public to lead by example and adapt to sustainability.
 Other lectures included the Miami Architecture Center on the topic of architects who have achieved LEED Certification in the design of their own homes.